aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **HIBC PAS Code39**  blank specification
+Specifies that the data should be decoded with  **HIBC PAS Code39**  barcode specification

 ### HIBC_DATA_MATRIX_LIC {#HIBC-DATA-MATRIX-LIC}
 ```